menacedjava/chatApp-java/README.md

-awe ionspossa dofnaw dmpopmkpmd asnmm
+we ionspossa dofnaw dmpopmkpmd asnmm